-Almost every platform in the martech stack will require some customisation, including setup, connections to other systems, schema, and adjusting for the data itself.
-Therefore, customisation should always be measured in relative terms (i.e., this content management system requires more customisation than that one, etc.).
+Almost every platform in the martech stack will require some customization, including setup, connections to other systems, schema, and adjusting for the data itself.
+Therefore, customization should always be measured in relative terms (i.e., this content management system requires more customization than that one, etc.).

 It is never a good idea to reinvent the wheel, no matter what your IT department or developers say.
 In the long run, the focus of every martech vendor is on making money (and, thus, improving and supporting a good product) and will provide more value than any resource cost savings that you may gain in the short-term.

 If, after all these considerations have been weighed, you do decide to go down the path of building your own tech, it is important to regularly reconsider the vendors in the marketplace or any available services that could replace your built tech.
 This can help to avoid the sunk cost fallacy, which companies with built tech are especially susceptible to.